+Table 1- Protocol Category

 Summary

 Handshake requirements/interaction patterns

-Point to point protocols, including HTTP, HTTP/2, WebSockets and CoAP, require a direct IP connectionbetween endpoints.
+Point to point protocols, including HTTP, HTTP/2, WebSockets and CoAP, require a direct IP connectivity between endpoints.
 Initiation of the connection requires the endpoint to provide a server (listening on a specific TCP or UDP port).
 HTTP was built for Internet communication and is the basis for REST-based communication.
 There are many implementations and well-known resources for HTTP.

 When deploying devices in environments where there is no Internet connection (typical with a home network running on a Local Area Network behind a firewall) HTTP, WebSockets, and CoAP can be used to connect the device to the user or to other devices, such as gateways, that provide access beyond the LAN.